-This article is about how corporate culture and customer loyalty is connected.
+This article is about how corporate culture and customer loyalty are connected.
 Interestingly it is the same bonds that connect corporate culture and employee loyalty.

 Why are customers loyal to a company?